 Machinery Hauling, Inc. v.
 Steel of West Virginia

 384 S.E.2d 139 (1989)

-Machinery Hauling, Inc. (Machinery) (plaintiff), a buyer of steel contracted with Steel of West Virginia (Steel) (defendant), a seller of steel, to purchase steel and have it delivered to a third party.
-Steel delivered steel to Machinery.
-Steel later informed Machinery that the steel was defective and that the third party had rejected it.
-Steel requested Machinery return the remaining undelivered loads of steel to Steel's plant.
+Machinery Hauling, Inc. (Machinery) (plaintiff), a freight transporter, contracted with Steel of West Virginia (Steel) (defendant), a steel seller, for Machinery to transport 17 loads of Steel's steel to a third party.
+When the deliveries were almost complete, Steel told Machinery that the steel was defective and that the third party had rejected it.
+Steel requested that Machinery return the remaining undelivered loads of steel to Steel's plant.
 One of Steel's agents then allegedly told Machinery that if Machinery did not pay Steel $31,000 (the price of the undelivered loads), Steel would refuse to do future business with Machinery.
 The loss of Steel’s future business would cost Machinery approximately $1,000,000 per year.
-Machinery brought suit against Steel in West Virginia state court seeking to void the contract with Steel for economic duress.
-The question of whether economic duress was committed by Steel was certified to the Supreme Court of Appeals of West Virginia about the effect of threats made by one party to a contract to induce concessions from the other party.
+Machinery brought suit against Steel in West Virginia state court seeking damages based on Steel's "extortionate demands."
+The court certified questions to the Supreme Court of Appeals of West Virginia about the effect of threats made by one party to a contract to induce concessions from the other party.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 545,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials